2024 has been a busy year! Scroll down to see what we have been up to each month!

 In March, Dr Bessie Malila a fellow ARISE researcher from University of Cape Town visited Dr Jumbe at Millennium University Malawi to start their research collaboration work on user centred telemental health solutions or rural, remote and underserved communities.
 The morning of 13th March, Drs Jumbe & Malila conducted the first mental health stakeholders workshop for their WUN funded project.
 This was a very rewarding session with representation from mental health practitioners, service users and advocates, all working together to discuss potential for digital mental health interventions in Malawi.

 This project is funded by the Worldwide Universities Network (WUN).
-Learn more about WUN and their other projectsIn the afternoon, Dr Jumbe led another workshop with MU students which included Dr Malila giving a guest lecture on Digital health
+Learn more about WUN and their other projectsIn the afternoon, Dr Jumbe led another workshop with MU students which included Dr Malila giving a guest lecture on Digital health.

-Follow our Instagram to see more of our content!Dr. Sandra Jumbe shares her life experiences, from being a foreigner in the UK as a teenager to being a black woman in academic research and the field of health psychology on this podcast.
+Dr. Sandra Jumbe shares her life experiences, from being a foreigner in the UK as a teenager to being a black woman in academic research and the field of health psychology on this podcast.